Saturday, May 26, 2012

 To see the deer draw to the dale

-And leave their hills so high,
+And from their high hills flee,

-And seek for shadow in the leaves
+To seek for shadow in the leaves

-Under the greenwood tree.
+Beneath the greenwood tree.

 It did befall on Whitsuntide